 Adults

-The inpatient adult unit serves both males and females aged 18-50 presenting with behaviors that indicate potential risk to self, potential risk to others or significantly impaired reality testing where physical safety is in jeopardy.
+The inpatient adult unit serves both males and females aged 18 and older presenting with symptoms that indicate potential risk to self, potential risk to others or significantly impaired reality testing where physical safety is in jeopardy.

 The clinical philosophy of the adult unit was developed based on the premise that adults experiencing acute psychiatric crises must be empowered to take control of their own recovery in an environment that provides holistic patient centered treatment.
 The adult unit clinical programming is guided by Acceptance and Commitment Therapy (ACT).
+Literature has shown ACT as an effective intervention for a range of psychological problems.
 ACT presumes that negative thoughts and emotions are part of the human experience.
-As a result, “symptom reduction” by alleviating or eliminating negative thoughts and feelings is a fruitless endeavor.
-Instead, patients are taught to recognize negative thoughts and feelings for what they are, internal experiences that they can choose to respond to in a variety of ways.
+Patients are taught to recognize negative thoughts and feelings for what they are, internal experiences that they can choose to respond to in a variety of ways.
 Those choices, in the end determine the recovery path for the patient.
 This approach normalizes the experience of mental illness and allows the patient to be an active participant in treatment and discharge planning.

-1. Understanding Away Moves: This group focuses on the things that we do that are self defeating, such as substance use or avoidance .
+1. Understanding Away Moves: This focuses on the things that we do that are self-defeating, such as substance use or avoidance.
 Often, behaviors that we engage in that we think are managing our problems or “illnesses” ultimately cause more problems than they solve.
-The focus of this group is to shed light on these types of self defeating behaviors and suggest that there may be other more adaptive and healthy ways of responding.
+The focus of this group is to shed light on these types of self-defeating behaviors and suggest that there may be other more adaptive and healthy ways of responding.

 2. Knowing our Values: Awareness of what is important to us is something we take for granted, however in the hectic world in which we live, we often lose sight of what we truly find important, what we want to stand for and who we want to be.
 Without this information guiding our decisions, we tend to stray from what is important and get caught up in the negative aspects of life.
 Knowing what is important allows us to make decisions that lead to a life that is rich, full and meaningful.

-4. Acceptance – Opening Up: This is a mindfulness based skill that requires us to make room in our lives for all types of experiences, both positive and negative.
-Most of us were raised to believe the ultimate goal in life is happiness.
+4. Acceptance – Opening Up: Acceptance as opposed to experiential avoidance– It is human nature to try to avoid or get rid of unwanted thoughts or feelings.
+However, when we do this, it often does not benefit us.
+This area of ACT is a mindfulness skill that teaches you to focus more fully on the present moment.
+This skill requires us to make room in our lives for all types of experiences, both positive and negative.
+Most of us were raised to believe the goal in life is happiness.
 However, sometimes, a rich full and meaningful life will lead to sadness, loss or fear.
 These are just as much a part of the human experience as happiness.
 To avoid these experiences is to avoid being human.
 This does not mean that you have to like sadness or look forward to anxiety.
 On the contrary, it means allowing them to be and recognizing them for what they are in spite of them being difficult feelings to endure.

 5. Committed Action – Doing What Matters: This is where the proverbial rubber hits the road.
 This is where we learn to use our values to set meaningful and achievable goals in spite of all the negative thoughts and feelings that we experience.
 Again, the goal is not a life only full of happiness and joy, but instead a life full or meaning and richness is the desired outcome.